Nandinigadde8/weather-website/README.md

 # Weather Website 🌤️

-Welcome to the Weather App!
-This is a simple and interactive app that lets you check the weather for any city.
+Welcome to the Weather Website!
+This is a simple and interactive website that lets you check the weather for any city.
 It’s designed to be easy to use, fast, and visually appealing.

 ## Why We Used an API